-pindi chole or pindi chana recipe – this is one of the easiest chana recipe to make. as no grinding, no long frying or sauting (bhunaoing) is required and no making or powdering the chole masala.
+pindi chole or pindi chana recipe with step by step photos – this is one of the easiest chana recipe to make. as no grinding, no long frying or sauting (bhunaoing) is required and no making or powdering the chole masala.

 all you need is readymade chole masala /chana masala. and the rest everything is easy and quick. since its quick than the other chole recipes i have made, i have decided to make it regularly. i wonder why i did not make the pindi chana earlier.

 i wanted to make from a long time and finally managed to make this a few days back. this was again an awesome and spicy chana recipe that is made for the indian taste buds.

 before posting the recipe, i did some research on google for pindi chana and i found some facts mentioned below: